iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-0.markdown

 To add to this, there was no security contact or policy on CyberPanel's website and the GitHub repository.

+#### Timeline Update

+- __January, 22, 2024__: Vendor reached out, started patching and requested the issues to remain private until patches were tested and released.
+- __January, 22, 2024__: Blog was made private.
+Planned publication set for Friday, January 26th, 2024.
+- __January, 25, 2024__: Reached out to the vendor for a status update.
+Vendor was still testing the patches, preparing for the next release.
+- __January, 26, 2024__: Blog was made public again.
+Awaiting vendor's announcement for the next release.

+Once these posts were published, Usman from CyberPanel reached out and we had a chat about some of the findings.
+He was very responsive in starting fixing the identified issues right away.
+Although I appreciate the quick action, this urgency could have been avoided entirely, if we had established proper communication earlier in the process.

+To avoid similar issues in the future, and maybe motivate other researches to take a look at CyberPanel and improve its security posture, I suggested the introduction of dedicated security contact details (security.txt, security email address, and public PGP key).

+In addition, GitHub's _private vulnerability reporting[^2]_ feature could be used.
+This would allow researchers to privately report security vulnerabilities directly to the CyberPanel GitHub repository.

 <h5 class="references">References</h5>

 [^1]: <a href="https://github.com/usmannasir/cyberpanel" target="_blank">https://github.com/usmannasir/cyberpanel</a>
+[^2]: <a href="https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories" target="_blank">https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories</a>